 * 10/4: World Animal Day--Day to focus on the health and happiness of the animals who share our lives.
 [Four million cats and dogs are killed each year in U.S. animal shelters alone.
 Help stop this by supporting only no-kill rescues, shelters, and sanctuaries; by adopting from a shelter; by spaying/neutering your cat/dog; and by advocating that government-run shelters provide low-cost spay/neuter and inoculation programs and adopt trap-neuter-release policies.]
 [See American Society for the Prevention of Cruelty to Animals (A.S.P.C.A.) website; Humane Society website; International Fund for Animal Welfare (I.F.A.W.) website; World Animal Net website.] [a/k/a World Animal Welfare Day]

 * 10/5: Walk to School Day--Have your kids start hiking or biking to school every day for their health, the health of neighborhood residents, and the health of the planet!
 [Walking or biking to school provides kids the exercise they need to keep a healthy weight and makes kids mentally alert, which helps them to learn.
+Kids who are age 11 and older benefit from some independence and responsibility, and may be able to walk alone or with other kids if the route is safe and familiar to them and if they have been taught how to defend against predators.
 Keeping cars from queuing at school entrances reduces the volume of vehicle exhaust in residential neighborhoods that causes cancer and lung disease in residents and students, and reduces the volume of air pollution that harms Mother Earth.]
 [See Walk to School website.] [a/k/a International Walk to School Day]

 * 10/8: Fall Migratory Bird Day--Day to celebrate the migration of nearly 350 species of birds between nesting grounds in North America and playgrounds in Latin America, Mexico, and the Caribbean; day to watch for migrating birds and to advocate for preservation of migratory birds and their habitat.
 [Migratory birds are adversely affected by changes in land use, tall structures, use of toxins, and climate change.
 Some are threatened with extinction.]
 [See U.S. Fish & Wildlife Service website on Migratory Bird Day.]
 [For information about conservation of migratory birds, see Migratory Bird Conservation Commission website.] [a/k/a International Migratory Bird Day]